wleung4/skyview/README.md

 <!-- **Background**

 SkyView is a website that allows users to search for flight information at a specific airport.
 Upon selecting an airport, users will be able to select a particular flight to see the current location of the flight and its path to the airport.
+Users are also able to see the past flight information for the selected airplane.

 **Functionality**